 Activities based from Desert Rose mostly derive from the lodge’s compelling location in what is effectively a mountain oasis in the semi-desert.
-Owner-manager Emma Hedges leads short bush walks to ‘Safaricom Rock’ whenever guests want a short hike (or need to check their phones or laptops).
-After many years of living in the area, Emma is an authority on the local environment and full of fascinating information about Mount Nyiru and the region’s geology, natural history and Samburu culture.
+You can go on short bush walks to ‘Safaricom Rock’ whenever you want a short hike (or need to check your phone).
+The management and guides are full of fascinating information about Mount Nyiru and the region’s geology, natural history and Samburu culture.
 It’s a glorious walk, largely under shade, through dense vegetation to a superb viewpoint with a good network signal.

 It’s just a five-minute scamper down to the lugga and natural water slide – a beautiful suntrap spot where many guests happily hang out for hours, reading and sunbathing.
 In a shady nook to one side, there’s a big, carved table and chairs, where bush meals are frequently served.

-Samburu dancing is often included at Desert Rose, and the lodge is so well integrated with the local community that participants in local celebrations or festivities will always invite Emma and her guests if possible.
+Samburu dancing is often included at Desert Rose, and the lodge is so well integrated with the local community that participants in local celebrations or festivities will often invite lodge guests if possible.

 Food & drink